 Heather moorland is rare on a worldwide scale – there is probably less heather moorland in the world than tropical rainforest.
 One of the largest continuous expanses of upland heather moorland in England and Wales is here in the North York Moors – a sheep could wander from Egton to Bilsdale without leaving it.
 Moorland covers a third of the North York Moors National Park and most of the higher ground is covered in heather.

-Unenclosed and unsurpassed, this stunning landscape responds sensitively to the changing seasons and has a quiet drama all of its own.
+Unenclosed and unsurpassed, this landscape responds sensitively to the changing seasons and has a quiet drama all of its own.

 In early summer you’ll hear the call of the moorland birds, such as the red grouse, curlew and golden plover.
-Later, as the summer evenings draw in, the flowering heather turns the moors into a purple carpet that stretches for mile after mile.
-In winter the moors can be exceptionally beautiful, with mist and cloud rising above the sweeping expanses and crisp dustings of frost and snow turning the landscape an ethereal white.
+Later, as the summer evenings draw in, the flowering heather turns the moorland into a purple carpet that stretches for mile after mile.
+In winter the moorland can be exceptionally beautiful, with mist and cloud rising above the sweeping expanses and crisp dustings of frost and snow turning the landscape an ethereal white.

 This special habitat, and the plants and animals it supports, is nationally and internationally important.
 An area of 44,000 hectares of moorland has been designated a Site of Special Scientific Interest for its heathland habitat and breeding birds.
 It’s also a Special Area of Conservation (an important plant habitat within Europe) and a Special Protection Area (important within Europe for breeding birds).

 The area has also been included in the European Natura 2000 series of sites, confirming it as an internationally important site for merlin, golden plover, heathland and bog.